kir-j/kir-j.github.io/index.md

 ---

 ## About
-I am a geographer with a passionate interest on wildfire.
+I am a geographer with a strong interest on wildfire as a cultural and ecological process.
 My research is mostly centred around social, organisational and policy aspects of wildfire.

 I am on the 2025-2026 job market.